Physical Training Affects Mental Health

 #3 – Metabolic Variety

-The systemic CNS benefits of exercise are well established and varied.
-Different works rates in the appropriate dosages should be employed.
+The systemic CNS benefits of exercise are well-established and varied.
+Different work rates in the appropriate dosages should be employed.

-High intensity and steady-state cardio provide enhanced cerebral blood flow, proven to improve memory, executive function, and cognitive reserve.
+High-intensity and steady-state cardio increase cerebral blood flow, proven to improve memory, executive function, and cognitive reserve.

-There are specific molecular responses to strength work, as well as cardio and steady-state work that improves the brain’s chemistry.
+There are specific molecular responses to strength work, as well as cardio and steady-state work that improve the brain’s chemistry.

 Working too much in any metabolic zone has downsides, like overtraining anything…it’s all good ’till it’s bad.